saketghub/flopay/README.md

 # FLO Pay
 FLO Pay simplifies the process of verifying payments with third parties.
-By leveraging blockchain technology, Rupee payments can be securely recorded using Rupee tokens, which hold an equivalent value on the blockchain.
+This platform departs from the conventional monthly-based system and instead adopts a task-based approach.
+To maintain exceptional output quality, all performance evaluations are recorded on the blockchain, guaranteeing transparency and reliability throughout the internship journey.

 In addition to making payments in Rupees, users can utilize their Rupee tokens to purchase or engage with RanchiMall's financial products, including the Exchange Market and Blockchain Bonds.
 It's important to note that 1 Rupee token always equals 1 INR.